 Archipelago in numbers

 The biggest island is Kornat and the whole archipelago was named after it.
-Furthermore, this archipelago is 70 nm long, and 18,8 nm wide and there are four island chains divided in two groups.
+The whole archipelago is 70 nm long, and 18,8 nm wide and there are four island chains divided in two groups.
 Upper Kornati (Sit and Žut island chains) with 51 land unit, and the other one is Lower Kornati with 98 land units.

 National park covers the biggest part of Kornati archipelago.

-In 1980 large part of these islands became a national park in order to protect its natural beauty, rich underwater flora and fauna and its cultural values.
+The park was established in 1980 in order to protect its natural beauty, rich underwater flora and fauna and its cultural values.

 Aerial photo of an island in Kornati with houses, blue sea and yachts